Bio

-Katie Walsh is a Los Angeles-based film critic, journalist, podcast host, moderator, and lecturer.
-She reviews weekly film releases for the Tribune News Service, the Los Angeles Times, and The Wrap, and is a member of the Los Angeles Film Critics Association.
-She guest hosted the dearly departed Maximum Fun podcast Switchblade Sisters, and is the co-host of the One Heat Minute Productions podcast Miami Nice.
-Her writing has been published in GQ, Vanity Fair, Rolling Stone, Playboy, Vulture, MEL Magazine, The Playlist, Nerdist, Slate, Certified Forgotten, The Hairpin, indieWIRE, Women and Hollywood, and Town & Country, and she frequently contributes film reviews to KCRW’s Press Play with Madeline Brand.
-She has covered many international film festivals as a critic and reporter, and has moderated dozens of Q&As with filmmakers and actors around LA.
-She has been a part-time lecturer at Chapman University, teaching the Film Studies class “Practices of Writing About Film.”
+Katie Walsh is a Los Angeles-based film critic.
+She reviews weekly film releases for the Tribune News Service and the Los Angeles Times, and is the Vice President of the Los Angeles Film Critics Association.
+She co-hosted the One Heat Minute Productions podcast Miami Nice, and guest-hosted the Maximum Fun podcast Switchblade Sisters.
+Her writing has been published in GQ, Vanity Fair, Rolling Stone, Playboy, Vulture, The Wrap, MEL Magazine, The Playlist, Nerdist, Slate, Certified ForgottenThe HairpinindieWIRE, Women and Hollywood, and Town & Country, and she frequently appears on KCRW’s Press Play with Madeline Brand, and on various film podcasts.
+She’s covered international film festivals as a critic and journalist, and at this point, has moderated probably hundreds of Q&As with filmmakers and actors in Los Angeles.
+She has also taught the Film Studies class “Practices of Writing About Film, at the Dodge College of Film and Media Arts at Chapman University.

 She is a native Virgin Islander, born and raised on the island of St. Croix, U.S. Virgin Islands.